SheepyCami/Census-application-Backend-Only/README.md

 ## Database Setup

 This application requires MySQL connected to Aiven.io as the database.
 You can download MySQL and MySQL Workbench from MySQL's official website
-You can go to the Cloud Database by going to the following link:
+You can go to the Cloud Database by going to the following link: [Aiven.io](https://aiven.io)

-- Conncet to the Cloud Database in Workbench by following these steps:
+- Conncet to the Cloud Database by following these steps:

-1. Connect successfully to the Aivin Cloud Database by ensuring your .env file is set up correctly as mentioned above.
+1. Connect successfully to the Aivin Cloud Database by ensuring your .env file is set up correctly with your personal account as mentioned above.
 2. Initialize and create the Tables by locating the following line in your app.js file:

 ```bash